Quantum reverse hypercontractivity: its tensorization and application to strong converses: Quantum Stroock-Varopoulos inequality

 \begin{theorem}[Quantum Stroock-Varopoulos inequality] Let $\cL$ be a strongly $\sigma$-reversible Lindblad generator, which means that it is self-adjoint with respect to the inner product $\langle \cdot, \cdot\rangle_{1, \sigma}$ defined in~\eqref{eq:inner-product-1-sigma}.
 Then for all $X> 0$ we have

 \end{theorem}

-We have two proofs for this theorem.
+{ \begin{remark} As mentioned above, special cases of \Cref{thm:QSVineq} were already investigated in the literature.
+In the case that $\sigma$ is the maximally mixed state, this was done in \cite{CMT15}.
+The inequality was also recently extended to the GNS-symmetric setting for the range of parameters $p\ge 1$ and $q=2$ in \cite{BarEID17}. \end{remark} } We have two proofs for this theorem.
 The first one, that we present here, is based on ideas in~\cite{OZ99, KT13}.
 The second one, that is moved to Appendix~\ref{app:qSV}, is based on ideas in~\cite{BarEID17}.
 We present both the proofs in this paper since they are different in nature and whose ideas can be useful elsewhere.

-\begin{proof}[First proof of Theorem~\ref{thm:QSVineq}] For any $t\geq 0$ define the function $h_t$ by
+\begin{proof}[First proof of Theorem~\ref{thm:QSVineq}] For any $t\geq 0$ define the function $h_t:{[}0,\infty)\to\RR$ by